Anqa-H/End-to-end-big-data-pipeline-for-StackOverflow-posts-to-classify-topics-/README.md

 ## Data Transformation

 - Perform data transformation in an ADF pipeline.
-- Use a Databricks notebook for data cleaning, transformation, and running the machine learning model.
+- Use a Databricks notebook with Apache Spark for data cleaning, transformation, and running the machine learning model.

 - Store the machine learning output in the Data Lake for further analysis.